MoreFit: A More Optimised, Rapid and Efficient Fit: Maximum likelihood fits and the strategy

 \subsubsection{LLVM backend}

 The default compute backend for performing computations on CPUs uses C kernels compiled just-in-time by LLVM and Clang.
 Several options can be set that control the optimisation level of the compilation.
 The event loop is structured such that it allows to perform the calculations on multiple events at the same time, \ie\ Single Instruction Multiple Data (SIMD), via auto-vectorisation.
 The vectorisation width can be set depending on the CPU architecture.
 Typical modern CPUs support a vectorisation width of four, \ie\ four operations can be performed simultaneously in double precision.
+Auto-vectorisation is enabled in \morefit\ by default.
+For the benchmarks performed in Secs.~\ref{sec:massfit} and \ref{sec:angularfit}, auto-vectorisation results in speed-ups corresponding to factors of up to $2.4$ and $1.9$, respectively.
 In addition to vectorisation, the LLVM backend allows to split the events in blocks to allow for multithreaded execution.
 Repeated creation and destruction of threads would induce significant overhead.
 Therefore, a simple thread pooling strategy is used, where during the minimisation the threads are kept alive and reused for each iteration of the parameters~$\bm{\lambda}$.
 For the LLVM backend, Kahan summation~\cite{KahanSummation} (vectorised if requested) is used throughout.